cs19b008iittp/team-7-Parking-slot/README.md

                             .assign a ticket to customer
 2. Spot      :            .set reserved status
                              .return spotsize and spotype
-3. Farecontoller:           *this is implemeted in loor class and this is displayed when the vehicle is about to exit.
+3. Farecontoller:           *this is implemeted in floor class and this is displayed when the vehicle is about to exit.
                               *here we calculate the bill based on number of hurs the vehicle has been Parked ,and we if the vehicle type is electrical we consider an extra fare Of  rupees 10 or electricharge that is included in bill.
-                             * we display the bill and we also provide the mode of payment like through Cash or even through credit card .
-                             *in case of credit card we check whether the entered creit card is valid or not And return successful transaction incase of valid transaction or else it will Return try again , in case of cash it will show like this much of amount of bill is To be paid.
 4. Floor      :             . *we divide the each floor into 15 spots (5 small , 5 compact , 5 large)
                              *we consider 2 cases for the display method : 1.incoming (here if customer Wants to park his vehicle we will allot a nearest slot to him)